brdavs/faker-trader/README.md

 # Faker Trader

 Faker Treader is a toy investing tool created for amusement and exploration of technology.
 It is not connected to any exchange, nor does it actually trade anything.
 It generates fake price for fake crypto currency **COIN** data.
-The fake data might change later, as algorithm for it is crude and plain bad.
+The fake data might change later, as algorithm for it is just too crude.

 ## Installation
 ##### Via install script:
 If you are using a recent Linux system, the install script should do everything.
 You do - however - need basic development tools and some standard unix utilities.
 If you decide to run INSTALL.sh your python and all needed libraries will be downloaded and compiled for you in a virtual environment right inside this directory.
-If you decide to erase the project, everything will be contained in this directory.
+If you decide to erase the project - everything is contained in this directory.
+When you delete it, your machine is clean.

 I have purposefully left out all Node related stuff for client development.
 There is a preassembled version of client served right from the python app.
 No need to run node.